 In Transit Skin Defence from This Works protects the skin from environmental damage, UVA aging and UVB burning, and keeps it nourished.

 5. Clarins Extra-Comfort Anti-Pollution Cleansing Cream

-Wash away the build-up of pollutants in your skin with a targeted cleanser.
-Clarins’ cream is specifically designed with removing pollution in mind, making it one of the best.
+Finally, wash away the build-up of pollutants in your skin with a targeted cleanser.
+Clarins’ cream is specifically works on removing pollution in mind, making it one of the best.
 It’s also gentle, creamy and has a nice scent.

 clarins.co.uk – £22